 The Dwight D. Eisenhower Memorial, located on the south side of the National Mall in Washington, D.C., is a four-acre memorial park featuring a stainless steel tapestry, bronze sculptures, and stone bas-reliefs.
 Californian artist Tomas Osinski created the spectacular tapestry under the design of the world-renowned architect Frank Gehry.
 It displays the Pointe du Hoc promontory of France’s Normandy coastline during peacetime.
 It serves “as a symbol of the peace Eisenhower won as Supreme Allied Commander during World War II.”
 The initial artwork was a photographic representation of the Normandy cliffs and French landscape compiled from images captured by a drone.

 At 137 meters long and 18.5 meters tall, a steel tapestry of this size is unique in its dimensions worldwide.
 Made of 604 panels, each measuring 1.2 meters by 4.5 meters, the tapestry is supported by a cable net system suspended from a stone-clad concrete colonnade of six columns, each standing 24.5 meters tall and 2.7 meters wide, spanning the Southern perimeter of the memorial.
 Pfeifer Structures designed, fabricated and implemented the cable net system between 2017 and the opening ceremony on September 17th, 2020.
-We talked to Pfeifer Structures team leader Igor.
-G. Siotor, Pfeifer Structures’ Representative in North America, about the specific circumstances, challenges and difficulties of this groundbreaking project.
+We talked to Igor.
+G. Siotor, PFEIFER Structures’ Representative in Canada, about the specific circumstances, challenges and difficulties of this groundbreaking project.

 Mr. Siotor, first concrete ideas and planning schedules of the erection of an Eisenhower Memorial in Washington D. C. are going back to the end of the nineties.
 And after this, as we can see, there was a long and complicated history concerning the design process, especially the tender process of this specific project.
 But, most important for now, when did you get really involved in this?